Danilo-Giacinti/danilodev-portfolio-website/README.md

 | About Section | Contact Section |
 |---------------|------------------|
 | <img width="100%" alt="About" src="https://github.com/user-attachments/assets/a2fba312-3b93-4db4-a6da-51546557d9ce" /> | <img width="100%" alt="Contact" src="https://github.com/user-attachments/assets/831fa421-f5d6-4e6b-bc17-a9fe345e23c0" /> |

-> 💡 If you'd prefer to store these locally, create a `/screenshots/` folder and replace the URLs with relative paths like `./screenshots/hero.png`

 ---